-CID Name Clause Subclause Page Line Comment SuggestedRemedy 85 Shusaku Shimada 5.5 5.5.3.1 9 33 regulations, so that numerical limits or Set the allowed values, and/or limits of flicker level and frequency.
+CID Name Clause Subclause Page Line Comment SuggestedRemedy 85 Shusaku Shimada 5.5 5.5.3.1 9 33 Entire clauses of Flicker related parts should be based on adequate criteria of allowed flicker level and frequency based on commonly used standards or regulations, so that numerical limits or recommended value and tolerance should be shown and evaluated with VLC implementations.
+Set the allowed values, and/or limits of flicker level and frequency.